-The mark-source option marks the "is_source" attribute of a directory to be "True", if more than 90% of the files under that directory is source files, i.e. Their "is_source" attribute is "True".
+The mark-source option marks the "is\source" attribute of a directory to be "True", if more than 90% of the files under that directory is source files, i.e. their "is\source" attribute is "True".

-When the following command is executed to scan the samples directory with this option enabled:
+When the following command is executed to scan the samples directory with this option enabled,

 '''

-scancode -clpieu -- json-pp output.json samples -- mark-source
+./scancode -clpieu -f json-pp samples samples.json --mark-source

 '''

-Then, the following directories are marked as "Source", i.e. Their "is_source" attribute is changed from "false" to "True".
+Then, the following directories are marked as "Source", i.e. their "is\source" attribute is changed from "false" to "True".

 - samples/JGroups/src

 - samples/zlib/iostream2

-- samples/zlib/gcc_gvmat64
+- samples/zlib/gcc\gvmat64

 - samples/zlib/ada

 - samples/zlib/infback9